Tony Kaye (director)

 Tony Kaye (born 8 July 1952) is an English director of films, music videos, advertisements, and documentaries.
-He is best known as the director of American History X (1998).
+He directed the 1998 film American History X.

-Life and career
+Early life

 Kaye was born to an Haredi Jewish family in Stamford Hill, London, United Kingdom.

+Career

 He made his name as a director of television commercials with award-winning spots for British Rail InterCity ("Relax", 1988) and the Solid Fuel Advisory Council ("Furry Friends", 1988), as well as his 1993 advertisement for Dunlop Tyres ("Tested for the Unexpected") set to the sound of Venus in Furs by the Velvet Underground.
 By 1996 he had won 23 British Design and Art Direction (D&AD) awards, and in 2012 was jointly named "most awarded director" (co-equal with Frank Budgen) at the organisation's 50th anniversary.

-Kaye has also made several well-known music videos, including the video for "God's Gonna Cut You Down" by Johnny Cash, which won a Grammy Award, "Dani California" by Red Hot Chili Peppers, "What God Wants" by Roger Waters, and "Help Me" and "Runaway Train" by Soul Asylum.
-Kaye is a nine-time Grammy nominated music video director.
+Kaye made several music videos, including the video for "God's Gonna Cut You Down" by Johnny Cash, which won a Grammy Award, "Dani California" by Red Hot Chili Peppers, "What God Wants" by Roger Waters, and "Help Me" and "Runaway Train" by Soul Asylum.

+American History X

 His feature film debut was American History X (1998), a drama about racism starring Edward Norton and Edward Furlong.
 Kaye disowned the final cut of the film and unsuccessfully attempted to have his name removed from the credits.
 The film was critically lauded and Norton was nominated for the Academy Award for Best Actor for his performance in the film.
 The battle over artistic control of the film, which has become part of Hollywood folklore, all but destroyed Kaye's career.
 He delivered his original cut on time and within budget – but when the producer, New Line Cinema, insisted on changes, the arguments began.
 The debate quickly escalated.
 Kaye spent $100,000 of his own money to take out 35 full-page ads in the Hollywood trade press denouncing Norton and the producer, using quotations from a variety of people from John Lennon to Abraham Lincoln.
 He attended a meeting at New Line to which (to ease negotiations) he brought a Catholic priest, a Jewish rabbi and a Tibetan monk.
-When the company offered him an additional eight weeks to re-cut the film, he said he had discovered a new vision and needed a year to remake it, and flew to the Caribbean to have the script rewritten by the Nobel Prize-winning poet Derek Walcott.
+When the company offered him an additional eight weeks to re-cut the film, he said he had discovered a new vision and needed a year to remake it, and collaborated with Nobel Prize-winning poet Derek Walcott on new narration for the script.
 Finally, when the Directors Guild refused to let him remove his name from the New Line version of the film, he demanded it to be credited to "Humpty Dumpty" instead, and filed a $200 million lawsuit when the company refused.